 - Your comfort zone is overrated: I love my routines, from my morning coffee to my bedtime books, but humans are highly adaptable creatures, and I always seem to forget this until I fly off to a new time zone.
 Part of the beauty of traveling is finding yourself in new situations, and realizing that you can thrive in an environment that isn’t your norm.
 You learn to sleep in strange places, eat different foods, and embrace the culture of whatever place you’re visiting.
 It’s a lesson that I try to remember in my everyday life, where I tend to hate change, and only take very well-calculated risks.
 Life is short, and you’re going to miss some awesome sunsets if you’re not willing to get a little dirty and a little tired climbing to see them.

 - Asking for help won’t kill you: The only thing I might hate more than change is not being 100% self-sufficient, all the time.
-Any of my friends can tell you that I’ll fight you for the check, Google before texting, and once in college tried to dig my car out using a bowl, rather than ask the apartment next door if I could borrow their shovel.
+Any of my friends can tell you that I’ll fight you for the check, Google before texting, and once during a blizzard in college tried to dig my car out using a bowl, rather than ask the apartment next door if I could borrow their shovel.
 I’d like to think I’ve grown a little wiser since then, but the reality is that I still hate asking for help, even when I know it’s the smartest, quickest, and easiest way to accomplish something.
 Traveling is humbling because despite my tendency to be overly prepared for everything, I still constantly find myself asking for assistance – restaurant recommendations from my barista, directions from my cabbie, the stranger on Southwest to pass the free peanuts – and it’s an important reminder that I don’t have to have the answer to everything, but I do have to be willing to ask for it.

 - Your instincts are nearly always right: The flip side of the “ask for help” mantra is to always go with your gut.
 Part of being a smart traveler is knowing when something – or someone – seems off, and not doing something stupid solely for the sake of experience.
 I’ve learned to trust my instincts when traveling, but I struggle to buy into them as easily when I’m home, often telling myself that I’m reading too much into something.
 Learn to listen to that little voice inside your head . . . it isn’t always paranoid.